-The Screen object can be used to determine details about the users screen size and colour depths etc. This can prove useful if content positioning relies on the size of the users screen.
+The Screen object has been supported since Internet Explorer 4.0 and Netscape 3.0 back in 1996.
+It can be used to determine details about the users screen size and colour depths etc. This can prove useful if content positioning relies on the size of the users screen.

 availHeight property returns a value representing the available